Diary of Making: Scale, Structure and Commitment

 • G-Plan technical drawings, including Kofod-Larsen designs

-• Ercol furniture joints and construction systems
+• Ercol joint systems

 • E. Gomme catalogues and promotional material